top of page

 Growing up, my faith community was my safest place.
 I spent several days a week at church, around adults who had known me my whole life.
 I felt accepted, celebrated even, for how much I knew about scripture and history.
 I was given leadership opportunities.
 The support I had there shaped me deeply.

 But safety shifted.
-Protesters entered our service one Sunday, making it literally unsafe.
-And as I grew into my identities, I remained unsure how I fit in the congregation.
+Anti-LGBTQ+ protesters entered and disrupted our service one Sunday, making it literally unsafe.
+And as I grew into my identities, I remained unsure how I fit in the congregation that accepted, but did not affirm, LGBTQ+ people.
 Later, at a religious college, it was unsafe to be out at all.
-I learned quickly how violent the school’s reaction could be toward LGBTQ+ students.
+I learned quickly how discriminatory the school’s reaction could be toward LGBTQ+ students.
 My friends and I attempted to start a Gay-Straight Alliance, building student support even though we were ultimately denied official recognition.
 More than a decade later, that same university now highlights its LGBTQ+ student group on social media.
+Sometimes safety work is creating the seeds so that it's safer for the next generation to accomplish what you dreamed.

 My experiences in church, a religious studies undergraduate experience with faith-based extracurricular activities, and seminary taught me the delicate politics of LGBTQ+ inclusion in primarily white Protestant spaces.
 I often wonder how different my life might have been if I had been able to stay connected to the church I loved, secure that I would be embraced exactly as I am.

 Faith communities can be profoundly powerful in creating safer worlds.
-I learned early that safety is not just physical—it’s cultural, spiritual, and communal.
+I learned early that safety is not just physical; it’s cultural, psychological, spiritual, and relational.
 Congregations are often the first or last place people seek belonging.
 That’s why I care so deeply about supporting churches to understand their commitments to inclusion, to nurture community, and to create spaces where all can breathe.
 That, too, is safety work.

 Sanctuary, like church itself, is not just a place.
 It is a practice, a discipline of care.

 Safety has also shown up in the community spaces I’ve helped build.
 At an LGBTQ+ youth center where I worked, the age range shifted and suddenly the oldest youth lost their safe space.
-A few of us started a young adult group for ages 18–25—discussion nights, skill building, outings, harm reduction, and a supportive path into adulthood.
+A few of us started a young adult group for ages 18–25, which included discussion nights, skill building, outings, harm reduction, and a supportive path into adulthood.
 I ran that program for years until it was no longer needed.

 Pride Education Services Exists Because Safety Is Teachable

-Pride Education Services is my way of scaling safety—building trainings, cohort programs, community learning spaces, and strategy sessions that pass on the skills, frameworks, and imagination people need to create safety where they are.
+Pride Education Services is my way of scaling safety, through building trainings, cohort programs, community learning spaces, and strategy sessions that pass on the skills, frameworks, and imagination people need to create safety where they are.

 All my life I’ve been building safety, whether or not I realized it.
-Now that I do, I know how urgently we must scale this work—get it into hearts, minds, practices, and embodied.
+Now that I do, I know how urgently we must scale this work to get it into hearts, minds, practices, and embodied.